darrien-c/movie-app/README.md

 https://darrien-c.github.io/movie-app/

 ## Description
-Browse by ratings to showcase suggested movies
+A movie app built with React - browse by filters, such as Top rated, Popular, etc to showcase suggested movies and create your own favourites list!

 ## Technologies
 • ReactJS